An essential one sided boundary singularity for a $3$-dimensional area minimizing current in $\mathbb{R}^5$: Classification of certain area-minimizing cornered cones with density

-\begin{lemma} Let $C$ be a cornered area minimizing cone.
+\begin{lemma} Let $C$ be a cornered area-minimizing cone as in Definition \ref{d:corneredcone}.
 Assume that for every $i_0,i_1$,

-Then $\Theta(C,0) \geq Q/4$ with equality if and only if $C$ is a cornered open book. \end{lemma} We will need the following technical proposition. \begin{proposition} Let $C$ be a $2$ dimensional area minimizing cornered cone as in Lemma \ref{l:densitybound}.
+Then $\Theta(C,0) \geq Q/4$ with equality if and only if $C$ is a cornered open book. \end{lemma} We will need the following technical proposition. \begin{proposition} Let $C$ be a $2$ dimensional area-minimizing cornered cone as in Lemma \ref{l:densitybound}.
 Then $\Theta(C,0) \geq Q/4$ with equality if and only if $C$ is a cornered open book. \end{proposition}

 \begin{proof}[Proof of Proposition \ref{p:classification2dcorners}] Assume that $\Theta(C,0)$ is the minimum possible among all cones with the same boundary data.
 We will show that this is $Q/4$ and the equality case only holds when $C$ is a cornered open book.